Fully convolutional networks for velocity-field predictions based on the wall heat flux in turbulent boundary layers: Dataset

 The direct numerical simulation (DNS) from which the measurements and the target output fields are sampled is performed using the pseudo-spectral code SIMSON~\citep{simson}.
-While our previous work~\citep{guastoni_2021} focused on a fully-developed flow, namely a turbulent open channel flow, in this work we simulate a zero-pressure-gradient (ZPG) turbulent boundary layer (TBL).
+While our previous work~\citep{guastoni_2021} focused on a fully-developed flow, namely a turbulent open-channel flow, in this work we simulate a zero-pressure-gradient (ZPG) turbulent boundary layer (TBL).
 The inflow condition for the velocity is a laminar profile.
 A random trip forcing is applied to trigger the transition to a turbulent boundary layer.
 A fringe forcing is applied at the outflow in order to achieve periodicity at the boundary, as requested by the solution method.
-A passive scalar $\theta$ representing the temperature of the fluid is also simulated.
-We consider Prandtl number $Pr=6$ and impose an isothermal wall boundary condition $\theta |_{y=0} = 0$.
+Four passive scalars representing the temperature of the fluid are also simulated.
+We consider Prandtl number $Pr=(1,2,4,6)$, indicating them with $(\theta_1,\theta_2,\theta_3,\theta_4)$, respectively.
+For all the passive scalar we impose an isothermal wall boundary condition $\theta_i |_{y=0} = 0$, for $i=1,2,3,4$.
+The highest Prandtl number $Pr=6$ is the result of a trade-off between the value that can be measured in our experimental setting and the computational cost of simulating such a flow with a DNS.
+The higher the Prandtl number, the smaller the thermal boundary layer, increasing the simulation resolution required to resolve all the relevant turbulent scales.
+The use of the same model for different Prandtl numbers allows us to investigate how the different thermal diffusivity influences the reconstruction performance.
+The choice of a spatially-developing flow implies an additional degree of complexity in the predictions with respect to the previously-studied channel flow, since the friction Reynolds number $Re_{\tau}$ (based on the boundary-layer thickness and the friction velocity $u_{\tau}=\sqrt{\tau_w/\rho}$, where $\tau_w$ is the wall-shear stress and $\rho$ is the fluid density) increases with the streamwise location $x$ within the sampled fields.
+The highest considered $Re_{\tau}$ is 396, which is similar to the $Re_\tau$ of our experimental setting.
+Few numerical simulation results are reported in the literature with a similar highest Prandtl number $Pr$ and friction Reynolds number $Re_{\tau}$. \cite{alcantra_0p71} simulated a channel flow resolving all the turbulent scales with $Pr=6$ and $Re_{\tau}=500$. \cite{kozuka} performed a DNS of a turbulent channel flow at lower Reynolds number $Re_{\tau}=395$, however, the maximum considered Prandtl number was $Pr=7$.
+A statistical characterization of the scalars and the comparison with the results from the previously-cited works are available in the work by~\cite{Balasubramanian_Guastoni_Schlatter_Vinuesa_2023}.